jmcglone/jmcglone.github.io/_drafts/microbenchmarking_tools/2018-04-01-Tools-for-microarchitectural-benchmarking.md

 What would you do if you want just to benchmark two assembly sequences?
 Or you want to experiment with some HW feature to see how it works?

 Even if my benchmark is a simple loop inside `main` and I measure execution time of the whole binary - that's not a benchmark that I want.
 There is a lot of code that runs before main, so it will add a lot of noise.
 Also if I will collect performance counters with `perf stat -e` it will add a lot of noise in the results.

-What I want is have a fine-grained analysis for some specific code region, not the whole execution time.
+What I want is to have a fine-grained analysis for some specific code region, not the whole execution time.
 Microarchitectural benchmarking without collecting performance counters is a must, so I want to have that as well.
+For describing such kind of experiments I came up with a term "microarchitectural benchmarking" and it maybe not very accurate, so I'm open for suggestions/comments here.

 In this post I will quickly give you a taste of the tools available without going to much into the details.
 Also we need to distinguish between static and dynamic tools.